LeoShangTang/PomodoroTimer/README.md

 - As a user, I want to be able to reset a timer
 - As a user, I want to be able to change from break timer to work timer
 - As a user, I want to be able to get a log of events by choice
-- As a user, I want to be able to clear a lof of events by choice
+- As a user, I want to be able to clear a log of events by choice

 ## Instructions for grader